frank-mosigisi/Calculeon-calculator/README.md

 ### Calculating the Result

-To calculate the result, press the "=" button or the "=" key on the keyboard.
+To calculate the result, press the "=" button.
 The result will be displayed on the calculator screen.

 ## Error Handling